LukasTraenkleHSE/PVS/README.md

 4.Then open a terminal and execute in terminal `docker compose up`.

-5.After building is done you can open um your favorite browser and visit `localhost:4173`.
+5.After building is done you can open up your favorite browser and visit `localhost:4173`.

 6.The istallation is finished and you can test the app now.